 While singing bowls are made out of tough metal they also have a vulnerable side to them.
 Falling on to a hard surface can make cracks in brittle metal.
-Cracks aren’t always fatal but often they mean the end of the sound.
-If you suffer this misfortune, sorry, there really is no way to repair a crack that you can hear.
+Striking a bowl too hard, especially with an unyielding ringer can cause a sonic micro-fracture, especially thick older antiques.
+Cracks aren’t always fatal but often they mean the end of the sound as it was before the incident.
+If you suffer this misfortune, sorry, there really is no way to repair a crack that you can hear and cannot see.

 Certainly you want to wipe your singing bowls out from time to time with a soft cloth to keep dust from building up.
 A singing bowl with caked dust in it will lose some of its sonic sparkle, and these days “dust” can include chemicals that will react with the metal.
 A clean cloth is best, really.
 If the original patina is important to you anything stronger than cloth can have an effect.
 On bright bowls I use white vinegar to take out fingerprints.